Whatsapp Icon

 While not a drug, radiation therapy is frequently used in combination with chemotherapy and surgery for the treatment of mouth cancer.
 It uses high-energy beams to destroy cancer cells and shrink tumors.

 Choosing the right treatment involves careful consideration of the type of mouth cancer, its stage, and the patient's overall health.
-It's crucial for patients to discuss all available options with their healthcare team to determine the best course of action.
+Patients must discuss all available options with their healthcare team to determine the best course of action.

 Integrative Treatment Approach for Mouth Cancer